-“It is well known that there are tremendous disparities and lack of diversity in clinical research.
-Studies consistently show underrepresentation of minority groups in clinical trials.
+“It is well known that there are tremendous burdens and lack of community mirroring in clinical research.
+Studies consistently show under numbering of vulnerable groups in clinical trials.

 For example, 76% of cardiovascular clinical trial participants are white even though heart disease affects all racial groups similarly.
-Racial and ethnic minorities are also underrepresented in cancer clinical trials leading to less accurate treatment recommendations.
-Genomic diversity is also sorely lacking — for example 80% of individuals whose DNA has been sequenced are Caucasian, leading to biases in medical treatment.
+Identity differences regarding ancestral history are also underrepresented in cancer clinical trials leading to less accurate treatment recommendations.
+Genomic variability is also sorely lacking — for example 80% of individuals whose DNA has been sequenced are Caucasian, leading to biases in medical treatment.

-Through the More in Common Alliance, efforts are being made to address these issues and promote inclusivity in research to ensure better healthcare outcomes for everyone.”
+Through the More in Common Alliance, efforts are being made to address these issues and promote acceptance in research to ensure better healthcare outcomes for everyone.”

 System VP Research